City Law School LLB (Hons) in Legal Practice

 The City Law School is part of City, University of London.
-The University is also one of the top 10 Universities in the UK for graduate employment.
+Founded in 1894, the University is among the top 15 universities in the UK for graduate employment.

-We aim to develop the professional, dynamic, highly motivated, and "practice-ready" lawyers of the future.
+The aim is to develop the professional, dynamic, highly motivated, and “practice-ready” lawyers of the future.

 CILEx Law School

 City, University of London has linked up with CILEx Law School due to its unrivalled pedigree in delivering distance learning courses in law and legal practice.
 CILEx Law School provides a named contact during office hours to help and advise you on course related matters, as well as handling the administration of your study exercises.
 When you enrol on the course you will be given access to CILEx Law School’s Student Area for your course-specific resources.